Women On Tap CIC

 Women On Tap CIC is a social enterprise that focuses on initiatives related to gender diversity and inclusion in the beer industry.
 Established in 2017, the organisation has hosted multiple festivals, events, and campaigns intended to highlight women’s contributions to brewing and beer culture, as well as to address perceived imbalances in representation and opportunity.
-As of 2025, Women On Tap CIC took control of the campaign behind International Women’s Collaboration Brew Day.
+As of 2025, Women On Tap CIC takes control of the campaign behind International Women’s Collaboration Brew Day.

 History

 Women On Tap CIC was founded in Harrogate in 2017, beginning with a beer and arts festival designed to showcase women in the beer sector, including brewers, industry professionals, and enthusiasts.
 The first festival combined tastings, educational sessions, and creative elements, and subsequent editions continued to offer a mix of live events, workshops, panel discussions, and performances.

 During the COVID-19 pandemic, Women On Tap CIC adapted its annual festival by delivering the programme online, including talks, tastings, music, yoga sessions, and panel discussions.
 By 2024, the organisation had run seven festivals and more than 100 events, along with multiple campaigns aimed at raising the profile of women in the industry.

 In response to ongoing data suggesting slow progress in increasing women’s representation in beer, Women On Tap CIC convened a short-term advisory board in 2024 to review its mission, develop impact frameworks, and strengthen its financial resilience.